Lokalise graphic of ICU message format

 Number formatting

-Next, ICU message formatting supports number formatting for numbers falling under either one of two criteria.
-These are currency formatting and percentage formatting.
-Let’s see how to use ICU message formatting to handle number formatting in an i18n software application.
+The ICU message format supports number formatting for two main use cases: currency and percentage formatting.
+Let’s see how to set these up in an i18n application.

 messages_en.yaml